Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `delete` method calls `handler.onSuccess` when the removal succeeded.
-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.
+The `delete` method returns a boolean indicating the removal succeeded.

 ### Example